Move Over Ivanka Trump, Jessica Simpson Takes Over With Spring 2017 Collection

 Ivanka Trump is out while Jessica Simpson is in.
 The pop star-turned-fashion icon is getting ready to drop her Spring 2017 collection.
-The songstress even slipped back into those Daisy Dukes that she wore on her film, Dukes of Hazard.
+The songstress even slipped back into those Daisy Dukes that she wore in her film The Dukes of Hazzard.

 It’s been 12 years since Jessica Simpson wore those infamous shorts in the 2005 film.
 The 36-year-old still looks incredible in them as she did before.
 Simpson showed off her toned legs and abs while modeling her new denim line from her Spring 2017 Jessica Simpson Collection, reports Us Weekly.
 In one of the shots taken by James Macari, the pop star looks over her shoulder and wears an embroidered denim shirt with her Daisy Dukes.